scottkleinman/lexos/doc_src/docs/tutorial/mallet_topic_models.md

 ### Import the Data

-We use our `Mallet` object to import our tokenised docs.
+We use our `Mallet` object to import our tokenized docs.
 In the example below, we will import only tokens labelled as nouns.
 The default behaviour is to skip stop words and punctuation.

 This process creates two files in the model directory.
 The first is called `data.txt`.
 This file contains all our doc tokens with one doc per line.
 Each doc is a bag of words (meaning token order is lost).
 The second file is called `import.mallet`.
 This contains the information in `data.txt`, imported into a binary format.
-It will also have the method's default settings overridden by any MALLET parameters supplied.
+It will also have the method's default settings overridden by any MALLET parameters you supply.
 However, we'll stick with the defaults below.

 ```python
 model.import_data(docs, allowed=["NOUN"])
 ```

 !!! note
     You can override the default settings by creating a dict of keyword-value pairs based on MALLET settings and then passing the dict to the `import_data()` function.
-For instance, say you wanted to use an external stop word file:
+For instance, say you wanted to use an external stop word file called `stoplist.txt`:

     ```python
-    opts = {"remove-stopwords": True, "stoplist-file": "stoplist.txt"}
+    opts = {
+        "remove-stopwords": True,
+        "stoplist-file": "stoplist.txt"
+    }

     model.import_data(docs, **opts)
     ```